tchalauxclergue/fingR/README.md

 - ’Discriminant_pairs\[\_note\].csv’, generated if
   `save.discrim.tests = TRUE` (default), contains the *p* value of each two-samples KS tests for each property.
 Set `return.tests = TRUE` to return this table as `$result.KS` (default is `FALSE`).

+> [!WARNING]
-Of note, when using the KW test, the KS test results can also help verify the KW assumption of similar distribution shape across groups.
+> When using the KW test, the KS test results can also help verify
+> the KW assumption of similar distribution shape across groups.

 - ’Discriminant_tests\[\_note\].csv’ summarises the results from KS or KW tests.